useshortcut/shortcut-client-js/README.md

 </h3>

 <p align="center">
-  A library for interacting with the Shortcut REST API
+  A library for interacting with the Shortcut (formerly Clubhouse) REST API
 </p>

 <p align="center">